Lsjbot: History

 In February 2020, Vice reported that Lsjbot was responsible for over 24 million of 29.5 million edits at Cebuano Wikipedia, now the world's second largest Wikipedia, with bots comprising all but five of the site's top 35 editors and no human editors in the top 10.
-However, Lsjbot is no longer creating new articles at the Swedish and Waray-Waray Wikipedias.
-Sverker Johansson explained that "opinions shifted" within the Swedish Wikipedia community and Waray-Waray editors were unable to form a consensus about the automatic creation of articles.
+However, Lsjbot is no longer creating new articles at the Swedish and Waray Wikipedias.
+Sverker Johansson explained that "opinions shifted" within the Swedish Wikipedia community and Waray editors were unable to form a consensus about the automatic creation of articles.

-On the Swedish Wikipedia, since early 2017, around 900,000 articles written by Lsjbot have been deleted, due to a lack of adequate documentation or because of other reasons.
-Apart from these already-deleted articles, as of 26 December 2021, a further number of approximately 200,000 articles await deletion.

-Overall, starting in 2017, there was an initial pace of approximately 20,000 to 40,000 deletions of Lsjbot-made articles per year, but since July 2020 the pace of deletions has greatly accelerated.
-In just one year, from July 2020 to December 2021, Swedish Wikipedia fell from 3.72 million articles to 2.79 million articles.
-Furthermore, since July 2020, the deletion rate has occasionally exceeded 5,000 per day.

 Media coverage

 Its operation has generated some criticism, from those who suggest the stub articles lack meaningful content and a human touch.
-The Sydney Morning Herald compared the bot to Phil Parker, allegedly the most published author in human history, who has published over 85,000 books, each of which is completed in less than an hour using computers.
+The Sydney Morning Herald compared the bot to Phil Parker, allegedly the most published author in human history, who has published over 200,000 books, each of which is completed in less than an hour using computers.
 Popular Science compared the bot to the announcement in July 2014 by the Associated Press that it planned to use bots to write articles.
 Johansson countered attacks on his methods by appealing to problems of gender bias on Wikipedia, noting that if the bot does not write articles, "otherwise they're mainly written by young, white, male nerds and reflect male interests."